CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 module load allas
 allas-conf
 ```
-allas-conf woks here just like in the previous examples.
+allas-conf works here just like in the previous examples.

 Then I move to directory _my_data_ where I have a set subdirectories (50, 90, 100).
 I list the gzip-compressed files in these directories: